intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Howto/how_to_use_benchmark_tool.md

 .. note::
     **Download tsinghua_electricity Dataset**:

      The tsinghua_electricity dataset does not support automatic downloading.
-Users can download manually from "https://github.com/thuml/Autoformer#get-started" to "~/.chronos/dataset/" path.
+Users can download manually from "https://github.com/thuml/Autoformer#get-started" to path "~/.chronos/dataset/".
 ```

 ### Framework